Commission on Human Rights Commissioners

 Upon graduating from high school, Osterhout attended Odessa College and served our country in the U.S. Marine Corps.
 Currently Osterhout is the vice president and general manager of Magneto Service and Supply, an oil drilling company founded in 1952 and based out of Andrews.

 Veronica Stidvent - Commissioner

-Ms. Stidvent also served as the Assistant Secretary for Policy at the U.S. Department of Labor, where she advised the Secretary of Labor on issues including immigration reform, worker health and safety, and job training.
+From 2004-2007, Stidvent served as the Assistant Secretary for Policy at the U.S. Department of Labor, where she advised the Secretary of Labor on issues including immigration reform, worker health and safety, and job training.
 Her office was responsible for the management and implementation of policy development, including the review and approval of the Department's regulations and oversight of program implementation.
-Prior to her appointment as Assistant Secretary, Stidvent served in the White House as Special Assistant to the President for Policy, where she helped develop policy on a range of issues including labor, education, justice, homeland security, and regulatory reform.
+Prior to her appointment as Assistant Secretary, Stidvent served in the White House as Special Assistant to the President for policy, where she helped develop policy on a wide range of issue areas, including labor, education, justice, homeland security, and regulatory reform.
 Before that, she served as a policy adviser in the Office of Management and Budget's Office of Information and Regulatory Affairs.
 In that position, she provided counsel on federal regulatory policy.

 A native of El Paso, Stidvent received her B.A. in the Plan II Honors Program and American Studies from the University of Texas at Austin, where she was honored as a Dean's Distinguished Graduate.
 After earning her law degree at Yale, she served as a judicial clerk for the Honorable Sidney Fitzwater, U.S. District Court for the Northern District of Texas.